Approximation by Quad Meshes in Laguerre Geometry: Surface approximation with L-nets

 \subsection{Quad remeshing and initialization}

-\paragraph{Quad remeshing} Once the frame field is computed, we proceed with an anisotropic quad remeshing procedure implemented in the igl library \citep{jacobson:2018:libigl}, where LibQEx is used to extract the quad mesh when singularities are present.
+\paragraph{Quad remeshing} Once the frame field is computed, we proceed with an anisotropic quad remeshing procedure implemented in the igl library \citep{jacobson:2018:libigl}, where LibQEx \citep{libQEX} is used to extract the quad mesh when singularities are present.
 The extracted quad mesh $Q$ has edges aligned with the directions of the frame field.

 \paragraph{Initialization} To initialize an L-net, we can interpret the vertices of $Q$ as contact points of oriented tangent planes or as contact points of tangent oriented spheres.

-We focus on the first interpretation for the discretization because the combinatorics of the L-net is inherited from the quad mesh $Q$, while in the latter case the resulting L-net has dual combinatorics to $Q$.
-Moreover, more pleasant results are obtained, even though the differences are barely noticeable (see Fig.~\ref{fig:Different Initialization}).
-Following the first interpretation, our L-net $L=(\VP, \CE, \SF)$ is computed as follows: (i) $Q$ and $L$ share the same combinatorics, so for each vertex $v_i \in Q$, the corresponding vertex plane $p_i \in \VP$ is the plane with normal $n_i$ (the normal of the reference surface $f$ at vertex $v_i$) and signed distance from the origin $h_i = - \langle v_i, n_i\rangle$; (ii) for each quad $q \in Q$, we define an initial sphere $s_f= (c_f, r_f)$ by projecting the barycenter of $q$ onto the reference surface as $b_q = f(\lambda_q, \mu_q)$; the radius of the sphere is $r_f = r(\lambda_q, \mu_q)$ and its center is $c_f = b_q + r_f n(\lambda_q, \mu_q)$; (iii) we compute the cone strip for each pair of adjacent spheres.
+The first approach, placing planes at the vertices of $Q$, preserves the mesh extent near the boundary: when initializing with or-spheres instead, the boundary spheres are not used for panel generation, resulting in a shrunken L-net.
+However, the differences are visually negligible (see Fig.~\ref{fig:Different Initialization}).
+Following the first interpretation, our L-net $L=(\SV, \CE, \FP)$ is computed as follows: (i) $Q$ and $L$ have dual combinatorics, so for each vertex $v_i \in Q$, the corresponding plane $p_i \in \FP$ is the plane with normal $n_i$ (the normal of the reference surface $f$ at vertex $v_i$) and signed distance from the origin $h_i = - \langle v_i, n_i\rangle$; (ii) for each quad $q \in Q$, we define an initial sphere $s_f= (c_f, r_f)$ by projecting the barycenter of $q$ onto the reference surface as $b_q = f(\lambda_q, \mu_q)$; the radius of the sphere is $r_f = r(\lambda_q, \mu_q)$ and its center is $c_f = b_q + r_f n(\lambda_q, \mu_q)$; (iii) we compute the cone strip for each pair of adjacent spheres.
 In general, this initial configuration is not an L-net since the spheres and planes are not exactly in oriented contact.
 However, it provides a good initial guess for the final optimization algorithm to obtain an L-net.